-14 Fun things to do in Faro Portugal
+19 Fun things to do in Faro Portugal

 Portugal has many amazing cities, and arguably one of the best of them is Algarve’s quaint capital, Faro.
 Often overlooked because of its famous neighbors, there are a lot of things to do in Faro with all of its natural beauty and cultural vibrance.

 Faro is just as worth visiting as the nearby towns of Tavira and Lagos and epic Algarve cities like Albufeira and Portimao.
+I’ve spent a lot of time there over the years and recently returned from a trip there.
+It’s just one of those small cities that embraces you.

-It’s so easy to get lost in the elegance and tranquility of Faro.
-Tourist attractions include picturesque beaches, stunning architecture, historic sites, and many more.
+It’s so easy to get lost in the tranquility of Faro.
+Tourist attractions like picturesque beaches, stunning architecture, historic sites, and Ria Formosa Natural Park will keep you busy for days.
 Whether you visit Algarve in the winter or in the summer, you’ll enjoy it just as much.

 If you’re planning on heading down to southern Portugal any time soon, I’ll show you the best things to do in Faro so that you can make the most out of your itinerary in the Algarve.